 Zoo Antwerp opened her doors way back in 1843, making it the oldest zoo in Belgium and one of the oldest in the entire world.

 One hundred and seventy-four years later, Zoo Antwerpen remains one of the highlights of your city trip to the Belgian city.
-The zoo has one of the premier collection of rare animals, and the Russians are sending an Amur tiger this year.
+The zoo has one of the premier collection of rare animals, and the Russians sent an Amur tiger last year.

 So, what can you see?
 Pretty much every animal you’ve heard of, and some you’ve not.
-Check out their Youtube channel here for the highlights.
+Check out their Youtube channel here for the highlights (it’s updated weekly.)

 Zoo Basel, Switzerland